meisterluk/os_install/README.md

 os_install
 ==========

-dot files and software I use in my setups
+dot files and software I use in my setups.
+Most of this refers to debian-based systems.